 The answer of the recursion is also the answer of the original problem.

-Figure 107 displays the definition of newton.
-It includes two tests that are derived from the tests in Binary Search for the find-root function.
+Figure 155 displays newton.
+It includes two tests that are derived from the tests in Binary Search for find-root.
 After all, both functions search for the root of a function and poly has two known roots.

 > (poly 3)